sonos/nlu-benchmark/README.md

 The data is provided for each benchmark and more details about the methods are available in the README file in each folder.

-**Any publication based on these datasets must include a full citation to the following paper in which the results were published by Snips:**
+**Any publication based on these datasets must include a full citation to the following paper in which the results were published by the Snips Team<sup>1</sup>:**

-["Snips Voice Platform: an embedded Spoken Language Understanding system for private-by-design voice interfaces"](https://arxiv.org/abs/1805.10190)
+[Coucke A. et al., "Snips Voice Platform: an embedded Spoken Language Understanding system for private-by-design voice interfaces."
+2018,](https://arxiv.org/abs/1805.10190)

+accepted for a spotlight presentation at the [Privacy in Machine Learning and Artificial Intelligence workshop](https://pimlai.github.io/pimlai18/#papers) colocated with ICML 2018.

+<sup>1</sup> *The Snips team has joined Sonos in November 2019.
+These open datasets remain available and their access is now managed by the Sonos Voice Experience Team.
+Please email sve-research@sonos.com with any question.*